emedd33/Reinforcement-Learning-in-Process-Control/README.md

 ### Actor critic method (A2C)
 Q Actor Critic implemented by combining REINFORCE with Q-learning.
+The method is not fully optimized so it may have some errors.
+Only implemented for 1 Tank

 #### How to run the different project and update parameters
 Run main.py in each project.
 The different project are independent on each other.